The 2014 Microsoft Product Roadmap

 As RCP's Mackie wrote at the time of the beta release: "The beta adds support for Windows Server 2012, SQL Server 2012 and Visual Studio 2012, as well as 'new IBM systems,' according to the Microsoft blog post announcement.
 Microsoft is promising transaction integration with solutions from Oracle, SAP and Microsoft (Dynamics and SharePoint)."
 [BACK TO 2013 PRODUCT LIST]

 Dynamics CRM 2013

 The most recent service update to the Microsoft customer relationship management (CRM) suite began rolling out to users in December, part of a series of Dynamics releases to come at the end of the year.
 Around that same time, Microsoft also revealed that it's working on a Windows 8 Dynamics CRM app, with a target release date in the middle of the year.
 The app would "deliver a unique experience for managing sales processes by providing customers with seamless and intuitive access to key information," Microsoft said in November.

 Microsoft also said it would deliver on its promise to provide mobile support for Dynamics CRM in a forthcoming update.
 A spokesperson for the company said in December that Microsoft would reveal more about its Dynamics CRM mobile plans during the Convergence conference taking place in March in New Orleans.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Released for Windows Azure-hosted versions 6/18